spaulaus/sublime_sustenance/_posts/veggies/2020-02-05-potatoleeksoup.md

 add water cress and you have a water-cress soup, or stir in cream and chill it for vichyssoise.
 To change the formula a bit, add carrots, string beans, cauliflower, broccoli, or anything else you think would go with it, and vary the proportions as you wish." - Julia Child

+One thing she didn't mention is walnut-sized sausage balls.
+Just brown them off before adding to the soup.